 There is this idea that great works of art come from divine inspiration bestowed upon supernatural beings who are on this earth to remind us just how mortally inept we are.

-I mean, Van Gogh and Chopin can’t have been normal, petty, scared humans like the rest of us.
+I mean, Van Gogh and Chopin couldn’t have been normal, petty, scared humans like us.
 There must have been a mystical white light that appeared through the window in the form of an arch angel delivering the news of their life mission while simultaneously endowing them with artistic prowess the likes of which you and I can only thirst in front of in galleries and wonder why the hell we were even born in the first place.